Rank-Learner: Orthogonal Ranking of Treatment Effects: Extended experimental results

-In this section, we report the complete experimental results for the synthetic and semi-synthetic benchmarks, which extend the summarized findings presented in the main body.
-Next to AUTOC, we additionally report the \emph{mean policy value} $\overline{V}$, which measures the mean outcome in the population under the implied policy that treats the top-$k$ individuals ranked by $\hat g$, averaged over all $k$, on the test set.
+This subsection reports the complete experimental results complementing the findings presented in the main paper.
+In addition to AUTOC and AUUC, we report the mean policy value $\overline{V}$, which measures the average outcome under the implied policy that treats the top-ranked individuals according to the learned ranking function $\hat g$.